Skip to main content

 View the status of existing jobs in the Job Monitor by right clicking on Jobs in the solution explorer and selecting Monitor.

 The Job Monitor shows if a job is valid, the state of the job, its execution state, and the last execution date.
-A job will be shown as invalid if the Execution Server Configuration has not been setup for the instances related to the job.
+A job will be shown as invalid if the Execution Service Configuration has not been setup for the instances related to the job.
 When a job is run, the state of the job will change from Idle to Active, and the execution state will then change to Running and, once done, to Completed.

 Adding a Notification for an Execution Package